eptalights/eptalights-python/docs/callsites.rst

 Find out where specific functions are called and which variables are used as arguments.
 We can globally search for callsite function or search within a specific function.

-Data model or structure for callsite - :class:`~eptalights_sophia.models.sophia_ir.callsite.CallsiteModel` :class:`~eptalights_sophia.models.sophia_ir.callsite.CallsiteManagerModel`
+Data model or structure for callsite - :class:`~eptalights_code.models.sophia_ir.callsite.CallsiteModel` :class:`~eptalights_code.models.sophia_ir.callsite.CallsiteManagerModel`

 1. searching callsites globally across all functions